dwjustin/CycleGAN-experiment/README.md

 # CycleGAN-experiment
 1. CycleGAN with Attention module
-2. CycleGAN with Perceptional Loss
+2. CycleGAN with Perceptual Loss

 Inference Results are compared below: